simbo1905/spring-bigquery-graphql/README.md

 }
 ```

-You can run GraphQL Playbround to this out which looks like this:
+You can run GraphQL Playbround to try this out:

 ![GraphQL Playground](https://raw.githubusercontent.com/simbo1905/bigquery-graphql/master/graphql-bigquery.png)